Online Schools In Maine

 Tuition rates are ultimately program- and institution-based.
 Ask someone from a prospective program about what rates apply to you specifically as a potential member of a specific program.

-One-Stop College Research Resources for Maine's Online Schools
+FAQ for Maine’s Online Schools

 Below, you can find answers to some of the questions most commonly asked by students considering an online college in Maine.
 While much of this information applies generally across schools, you should check with your individual program if you have more specific questions.